videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/end-session.md

 ---
 sidebar_position: 1
-sidebar_label: End Session
+sidebar_label: End Meeting Session
 ---

-# End Session
+# End Meeting Session

 Use the following Rest API to end a running session.